There are many varied uses for rotary and linear solenoids. Here, we have listed just a few practical examples.

-Solenoid applications vary across a vast range of industries from simple locking devices to fast laser operation, automotive gearboxes, aerospace release mechanisms, medical clamping devices to industrial diverters.
+Solenoid applications vary across various industries, from simple locking devices to fast laser operation, automotive gearboxes, aerospace release mechanisms, and medical clamping devices to industrial diverters.

 Solenoids are frequently used in locking mechanisms, and the scope of locking applications includes many industries.

-Obvious uses include door locking, in hotels, offices and secure areas, vending machines, remote access systems, turnstiles, car park and access barriers.
+Obvious uses include door locking in hotels, offices and secure areas, vending machines, remote access systems, turnstiles, car parks and access barriers.

 Automation within automobiles is now more commonplace than ever.

-The most frequent use of a solenoid is an interlock device for integration into automatic gearbox drive selector.
-The function prevents the selection of “drive” without first receiving a release signal from the brake pedal; starting is only possible when parked.
+The most frequent use of a solenoid is an interlock device for integration into an automatic gearbox drive selector.
+The function prevents selecting “drive” without receiving a release signal from the brake pedal; starting is only possible when parked.

-Similar applications include ignition operated steering column interlocks with gear selection.
-Other uses for solenoids include petrol cap locking, in-car entertainment release mechanisms, anti-vibration engine mountings, air conditioning control and security systems.
+Similar applications include ignition-operated steering column interlocks with gear selection.
+Other solenoid uses include petrol cap locking, in-car entertainment release mechanisms, anti-vibration engine mountings, air conditioning control and security systems.

-Medical solenoid applications demand high accuracy in terms of force and stroke and stringent standards that ensure reliability and long life.
+Medical solenoid applications demand high accuracy in force and stroke and stringent standards that ensure reliability and long life.

 Typical examples include dialysis machines, dosing equipment and blood pressure monitoring devices.

-Inside dialysis machines, two solenoids act in tandem to control different levels of blood flow during the dialysis process.
+Inside dialysis machines, two solenoids act in tandem to control different blood flow levels during the dialysis process.
 Plastic tubes carrying the blood are squeezed at a pre-determined rate to precise clamping requirements.